AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/02- dictionary.md

 to the appropriate value.
 Some entries in the dictionary represent default setups and configurations, and users can add or modify entries in the dictionary as needed.
-For example, all the directories in the <a href="getting%20started.md#local-directory-structure" target="_blank">default folders structure</a>
-can be referenced by their keys, whereas in each deployment the physical location of the folders may be different.
+For example, all the directories in the [default folders structure](getting%20started.md#local-directory-structure) can be referenced by their keys, whereas in each deployment the physical location of the folders may be different.
 Using this example, users can reference the path to the **archive directory** using the key **!archive_dir**, the path to the **blobs directory** using the key **!blobs_dir** etc. allowing a shared configuration process whereas the